pmichaillat/economic-slack/syllabus.md

 If you need a few more slides to explain the paper and its results, or if you need not just one but a few graphs to explain the mechanisms, that is no problem at all as long as the presentation remain below 20 minutes.

-## Quizzes

-Quizzes will contain mostly theoretical problems based on material covered in lectures and readings.
-They may also contain coding problems, or questions about the literature and empirical evidence.
-We will solve the quizzes in class.

 ## Research paper

 One of the main objectives of the course is to produce a short research paper on a topic related to economic slack.